 • Live concerts: 100-120 dB

-Over 1 billion young people ages 12–35 are at risk of noise-induced hearing loss from unsafe listening practices, according to the WHO (2024).
-In the US, 12% of children and adolescents, about 5.2 million, have already suffered permanent damage from excessive noise exposure.
+Over 1 billion young people aged 12-35 are at risk of NIHL from unsafe listening practices, according to WHO data.
+In the US, about 5.2 million children and adolescents (12% of that age group) already have permanent damage from excessive noise exposure.

 What to do:

-• Wear hearing protection like earplugs at concerts, sporting events, or any venue above 85 dB.
-High-fidelity earplugs (like Loop or Etymotic) reduce volume without distorting sound quality.
+• Wear high-fidelity earplugs (Loop, Etymotic, Eargasm) at concerts, sporting events, or any venue above 85 dB.
+They reduce volume without distorting sound.

-• Follow the 60/60 rule when using headphones: listen at no more than 60% of maximum volume for no more than 60 minutes at a time.
+• Follow the 60/60 rule for headphones: no more than 60% volume for no more than 60 minutes at a stretch.

-• Use noise-canceling headphones as they block background noise so you can listen at lower volumes.
+• Use noise-cancelling headphones as they let you listen at lower absolute volumes by removing background noise.

-• Move away from the source.
-Every doubling of distance from a sound source reduces exposure by about 6 dB.
+• Move away from the sound source.
+Every doubling of distance cuts exposure by roughly 6 dB.

-• Use hearing protection at work, especially for jobs with the highest risk, such as construction, mining, manufacturing, military service, and farming.
+• Wear hearing protection at work, especially in construction, manufacturing, mining, military service, and farming.

-As awareness around hearing health grows, technology is also stepping in to make protection more accessible and proactive.
-In 2024, Apple released hearing health features for AirPods Pro 2, including real-time hearing protection that automatically reduces loud environmental noise, a clinical-grade at-home hearing test, and a hearing aid mode for mild-to-moderate loss.
-These represent the first end-to-end consumer hearing health system approved by a regulatory body.
+In 2024, Apple released hearing health features for AirPods Pro 2 (and now Pro 3) that include real-time hearing protection, a clinical-grade at-home hearing test, and an FDA-cleared hearing aid mode for mild-to-moderate loss, the first end-to-end consumer hearing health system approved by a regulator.

 Natural ways to protect your hearing and prevent hearing loss through a balanced diet rich in fish, vegetables, fruits, nuts, and whole foods that support ear health